 Relax and revitalise with a wide range of luxurious treatments from the Element Day Spa at Whare Kea Lodge.
 Designed to relieve your stress, strains and re-balance your body, mind and soul.

-You don’t have to travel far from Whare Kea to find your own piece of paradise in which to fish, with the nearby rivers and streams brimming with salmon and trout.
+You don’t have to travel far from Whare Kea to find your own piece of paradise in which to fish, with the lake and nearby rivers / streams brimming with salmon and trout.
 Bring your catch back to the lodge for Chef James to cook !

 Four Wheel Drive Safari